AlecChou/TESO_LibDragonWorldEvent/readme.md

 * `list` : List of info about zones with dragons.
   Each value is a table with keys :
   * `mapZoneIdx` : The zone's MapZoneIndex
+  * `mapName` : The zone/subzone name; Formated to LibMapPins format.
   * `nbDragons` : Number of dragon in the zone
   * `dragons` : Info about each dragon
     * `title` : Title to use for each dragon